ciphers.enigma_machine2¶

 (rotpos, rotsel, pb)

-- ciphers.enigma_machine2.enigma(text: str, rotor_position: RotorPositionT, rotor_selection: RotorSelectionT = (rotor1, rotor2, rotor3), plugb: str = '') str ¶
+- ciphers.enigma_machine2.enigma(text: str, rotor_position: RotorPositionT, rotor_selection: RotorSelectionT = (rotor1, rotor2, rotor3), plugb: str = '') str¶

 The only difference with real-world enigma is that

-allowed string input.
+Iallowed string input.
 All characters are converted to uppercase. (non-letter symbol are ignored)How it works:(for every letter in the message)Input letter goes into the plugboard.
 If it is connected to another one, switch it.

 Letter goes through

-sets of symbol, where one is shuffled.
+3rotors.
+Each rotor can be represented as2sets of symbol, where one is shuffled.
 Each symbol from the first set has corresponding symbol in the second set and vice versa.example:

 | ABCDEFGHIJKLMNOPQRSTUVWXYZ | e.g. F=D and D=F | VKLEPDBGRNWTFCJOHQAMUZYIXS |